Courses aimed at building positive parenting skills and raising spiritual families

 How can we help children place love for Bahá’u’lláh and the desire to be of service to others as the foundation of their lives?
 This course enables parents to explore how they can foster a child’s connection to the Bahá’í Faith through developing spiritually uplifting routines at home, enabling their children to engage in service within the home as well as in their communities, and aligning family activities with the current goals of their communities.
 Participants will be given positive parenting tools inspired by the Bahá’í Writings as well as hands-on strategies for implementing spiritual practices at home.
 Materials are suited for those with children 10 years old and under.

-Communication Skills for Spiritually-Minded Parents
+Communication Skills for Spiritually Minded Parents (new course)

 FACULTY: Chelsea Lee Smith